New Libya interim government agreed in U.N. talks

 Turkey, which backed the Tripoli government, and the United Arab Emirates and Egypt, which have supported Haftar, publicly welcomed the new government.

-Reporting by Emma Farge and Stephanie Nebehay in Geneva, Reuters Libya newsroom in Tripoli and Ayman al-Warfali in Benghazi; writing by Angus McDowall; editing by John Stonestreet, Pravin Char and Philippa Fletcher
+Reporting by Emma Farge and Stephanie Nebehay in Geneva, Reuters Libya newsroom in Tripoli and Ayman al-Warfali in Benghazi, additional reporting by Michelle Nichols in New York; writing by Angus McDowall; editing by John Stonestreet, Pravin Char and Philippa Fletcher

 Our Standards: The Thomson Reuters Trust Principles.